AnnaVitali/multi_platform_programming_exam/report.md

 # Report

-For the exam in the doctoral course *Multi-platform Programming for Research-Oriented Software*, it was decided to create a C library for analyzing moments of inertia.
-Specifically, the library references a woodworking machine capable of securing a wooden element to a workbench using special square-shaped suction cups.

-Moments of inertia help determine the force required to tip the piece over, which is crucial as the goal during machining is to keep the workpiece as stable as possible.
+For the exam in the doctoral course *Multi-platform Programming for Research-Oriented Software*, it was decided to create a C library for analyzing moments of inertia of a set of geometries.
+Specifically, the library references a woodworking machine capable of securing a wooden element to a workbench using special square-shaped suction cups and moments of inertia help determine the force required to tip the piece over, which is crucial as the goal during machining is to keep the workpiece as stable as possible.
 To achieve this, suction cups must be arranged so that the total moments of inertia (considering both the wooden piece and the suction cups) are maximized.

-The C library is then accessed through Python.
+The C library is then accessed through Python code.
 For this purpose, bindings were tested using both the `ctypes` and `cffi` libraries.

 ## Library Description